vuer13/nhl-player-predictor/README.md

 The models training and valdiation R² showed similar scores, indicating minimal overfitting.
 I noticed this model has difficulty predicting assists for players who score high values, so I specifically tuned it so players with a higher assist per game would be weighed more.
 The model can be improved with better predictors to enhance the model, but this model does the good enough job in predicting the assists scored for a given player.

 # UPDATE: 06/2025
-This project was further predicted with a LSTM and GRU model, using the pytorch library.
+This project was further extended with a LSTM and GRU model, using the PyTorch.
 The statistics for each model are as follows:

 LSTM: